Thecarisma/themata/README.rst

 or equivalent (add `themata` to any appropriate requirements files).

 The following themes are implemented in the project.
-Follow the link for detail documentation of \
-each of the themes.
+Follow the link for detail documentation for each of the themes.

 - `hackish <https://thecarisma.github.io/themata/hackish>`_